mattmuroya/go.moku/README.md

 # go.moku

-gomoku but it's written in go
+gomoku but it's a command line app written in go.